 |Differentiation of genitalia||The internal and external genitalia further define the phenotypic sex of an individual.|

 |Development of secondary sex characteristics||Development of body hair, breasts, and other secondary sexual features are relevant in estimating the phenotypic sex of an individual.|

 Thus, in medicine, one has to look at all these components before assigning “sex” to an individual.
-Normally, all these 4 sub-components exist in a balanced equation concordant with each other.
-Thus, a female is XX, has ovaries, has vulva, vagina and has breast development and long scalp hair and typical distribution of pubic hair.
-The male traits are similarly well defined and distinct.
-However, these components occasionally go haywire and result in pathologies of sexual differentiation.
+Normally, all these 4 sub-components exist in a balanced equation concordant with each other; thus, a female is XX, has ovaries, has a vulva, vagina and has breast development and long scalp hair and typical distribution of pubic hair.
+The male traits are similarly well defined and distinctly marked by testes, penis, scrotum and other portions of the male anatomy with underdeveloped breasts; however, these components occasionally go haywire and result in pathologies of sexual differentiation.
 The significance of these components becomes clear then.

 There are 2 sex chromosomes in humans — X and Y.